adamkr13/Boats-4-U/README.md

 ### Get a Reservation by Date

-Send the **Get** request in Postman for the URL https://localhost:44327/api/Reservation/GetByDate/ID
+Send the **Get** request in Postman for the URL https://localhost:44327/api/Reservation/GetByDate/YYYY-MM-DD

-- Where ID is the integer ID of the desired Driver.
+- Where YYYY-MM-DD is the date that the reservation is for.

 ![Get Reservation By Date](/Images/GetResByDate.JPG)